jociet101/playmate-capstone/README.md

    * Explore nearby sessions on a map
 * Session Details
    * Open session location in Apple or Google maps
-   * Can join a session
+   * Join a session
-   * Can leave a session
+   * Leave a session
-   * Can delete a session they created
+   * Delete a session they created
-   * Can invite friends to a session they are already in
+   * Invite friends to a session they are already in
 * Search Tab
    * Search for existing sessions
    * Apply filters to search for desired session properties